mokagio/shipped.software/content/post/resurrecting-fineants.md

 ### Next steps

 The user survey showed some low hanging fruits to deliver a more valuable experience.
-The easier to tackle is adding bit of visualization on the goal progress and estiamted date of achievement.
+The easier to tackle is adding bit of visualization on the goal progress and estimated date of achievement.